xxradar/debugging_kubernetes/readme.md

 cat nginx.conf
 ...
 ```
-When you're debug container image has for example `tcpdump` installed, you can sniff traffic in a running pod !
+When you're debug container image has for example `tcpdump` installed, you can sniff traffic in a running pod!
 ```
 root@nginx-deployment-74d589986c-5bmgh:~# tcpdump -n port 80
 tcpdump: verbose output suppressed, use -v or -vv for full protocol decode